 4. What Kind of Humidifier Is the Best?

 There are different kinds of humidifiers to choose from, and this choice should be based on the moisture you’re looking for.
 For instance, cold mist humidifiers are best for evenly spreading moisture across a room.
 This kind of humidifier slightly lowers the room’s temperature, although its moisture is not exactly cold.

 Cold mist humidifiers are, hence, best to use throughout the year.
 During the winter, however, they may not be the best idea.

 There are also warm mist humidifiers, which do the exact opposite.
 Their moisture is a little heated, so they are best suited for winter or stubbornly cold areas.

 There are also humidifiers which work through air furnaces.
 This means that you can increase the air moisture in the house while you heat it.

 If there is some confusion over which humidifier to choose, remember that there are also two-in-one options.
 You can choose the cool or hot mist as and when you please.
 For areas with all kinds of temperatures, this may ultimately be the best decision.

 5. Which Humidity Level Is Ideal?

 Between thirty and fifty percent is an ideal and healthy humidity level for any residential building.
-Any higher level than this would create a breeding environment for various problems such as harmful bacteria, spores, dust mites, and mold.
+Any higher level than this would create a breeding environment for various harmful bacteria, spores, dust mites, and mold.

 Any lower level of humidity would leave the air dry, which creates several problems as described above.
-You would not be able to escape from viruses, cold, and the flu in this manner.
+You would not be able to escape from viruses, colds, and the flu in this manner.